app.loshadki

 OpenIn Default rule

-Keep in mind, order of Rules is important.
-The Cmd rule should be before of Default rule, as they are trying to get matched in order.
+Keep in mind, the order of Rules is important.
+The Cmd rule should be before the Default rule, as they try to get matched in order.

 OpenIn Rules